Model order reduction via Lie groups: Introduction

 The article is ordered as follows.
 We conclude the introduction with related literature and notation.
 Section~\ref{sec:background} provides background on Lie groups and their actions on manifolds.
 Section~\ref{sec:problem_formulation} introduces the main problem, i.e., to describe an MOR method that results in a ROM on a Lie group and to conceptually connect such a method to existing theory on MOR on manifolds.
 Next, Section~\ref{sec:morlie} formally describes MORLie and introduces the group Kolmogorov $N$-width.
 Afterwards, Section~\ref{sec:optimization} presents intrusive and non-intrusive optimization methods, and initial ideas for hyperreduction.
-Section~\ref{sec:examples} provides example applications and a discussion of the results.
+Section~\ref{sec:analytic_examples} provides applications of MORLie to linear transport and the method of freezing~\cite{Ohlberger2013}.
+Section~\ref{sec:numeric_examples} provides numerical example applications and a discussion of the results.
 A conclusion and outlook are given in Section~\ref{sec:conclusion}.